MetOffice/git-novice/learners/reference.md

 :   A git branch is a pointer to a commit.
 Branches are used to develop changes in parallel, isolated from each other.

-[centralised version control]{#cvc}
+[Centralised Version Control System]{#cvc}
-:   In a centralised version control system such as Subversion a single, centralised server contains the main copy of a repository.
+:   In a Centralised Version Control System such as Subversion a single, centralised server contains the main copy of a repository.
 Working on code requires internet access to the centralised server.